The Sūtra of the Sublime Golden Light (1)

 “A being319 who, through the power of the obscuration from karma, has performed bad actions should develop dedicated diligence,320 and in the six periods of the day and night, with their upper robe over one shoulder, they should kneel on their right knee, respectfully place their palms together, and with their minds focused one-pointedly should themselves voice these words:

-“ ‘At this present time, in the ten directions there reside buddha bhagavats who have attained the highest, most complete enlightenment and turn the sublime wheel of the Dharma, [F.49.a] who hold and elucidate the wheel of the Dharma, who send down a rain of the Dharma, who beat the drum of the Dharma, who blow the conch of the Dharma,321 who raise the banner of the Dharma, who hold the lamp of the Dharma, and in order to bring benefit322 and happiness to everyone are always giving the gift of the Dharma, lead ignorant beings323 and bring them to the attainment of a great result, and are always directly making them happy.324 I bow my head in homage and go for refuge to those buddha bhagavats.
+“ ‘At this present time, in the ten directions there reside buddha bhagavats who have attained the highest, most complete enlightenment and turn the sublime wheel of the Dharma, [F.49.a] who hold and elucidate the wheel of the Dharma, who send down a rain of the Dharma, who beat the drum of the Dharma, who blow the conch of the Dharma,321 who raise the banner of the Dharma, who hold the lamp of the Dharma, and in order to bring benefit322 and happiness to everyone are always giving the gift of the Dharma, leading ignorant beings323 and bringing them to the attainment of a great result, and are always directly making them happy.324 I bow my head in homage and go for refuge to those buddha bhagavats.

 “ ‘The buddha bhagavats, with true wisdom, true vision, true knowledge, and true impartiality, know and see the good and bad actions of beings.
 With my body, speech, and mind, I one-pointedly bow down my head and reverently pay homage to them.